Does My Child Need An Emotional Support Animal

 At what age should my child get an emotional support animal?

-There is no specific age that a child should get an emotional support animal since ESA are supposed to be a tool to deal with some emotional issue or other condition.
-At whatever age your child is dealing with an overwhelming emotional issue that they need help coping with, is the age they should get an ESA.
+There is no specific age at which a child should get an emotional support animal.
+Regardless of their age, if your child is dealing with an overwhelming emotional issue that they need help coping with, they may be a good candidate for an ESA.

-But, there are alternative treatments and therapies you can decide to use for your child if you think that your child can’t handle having an ESA.
+However, there are alternative treatments and therapies available if you think that your child is too young or can’t handle having an emotional support animal.

 What animals are best for being emotional support animals for children?

 It depends on what your child needs.
-Dogs and cats tend to be popular choices, but the breeds could make a big difference.
+Dogs and cats tend to be popular choices, but even an exotic animal can provide emotional support and be a companion animal.
+This is in contrast to service animals, which are almost always dogs.

-Energetic, playful breeds of dogs and cats could be good for kids who need something to distract them from their thoughts or lift their spirits.
-Calm, gentle breeds of these animals could be helpful for children who need something to hold on to while they process their emotions.
+Energetic, playful dog breeds can be good for kids who need to be distracted from their thoughts or have their spirits lifted.
+Calm, gentle breeds can be helpful for children who need an animal to physically hold or stroke while they process their emotions.
+Above all, the animal needs to provide emotional support and be of therapeutic benefit to your child.

 Do we have to adopt another animal if we already have a pet?

-Since emotional support dogs aren’t required by the ADA to go through any training, any animal you already own can serve as an emotional support dog.
-If you have a family pet already, they are eligible as long as you get an ESA letter from a mental health professional.
+Since the ADA doesn’t require emotional support dogs to be individually trained to perform tasks, any animal you already own can serve as an emotional support animal.
+If you have a family pet, they are eligible as long as you get an ESA letter from a licensed mental health professional.

 Can a pediatrician prescribe an emotional support animal?

 Technically, yes.
-But the child has to have a diagnosed mental health condition that they’re being treated for before they can write an ESA letter.
+But, just like an adult, the child must have a diagnosed mental health condition that they’re being treated for before they can request an emotional support animal letter.

-A pediatrician is able to diagnose mental illnesses in children, but they often outsource if they feel like a child psychiatrist would be more appropriate for the situation.
+A pediatrician is able to diagnose mental illnesses in children, but they are more likely to refer your child to a licensed mental health professional, such as a child psychiatrist, who would be more appropriate for the situation.

 Do ESAs have the same federal protections as service dogs?